quliang93/RARL/README.md

 export PYTHONPATH=$PYTHONPATH:${CARLA_ROOT}/PythonAPI/carla
 export PYTHONPATH=$PYTHONPATH:${CARLA_ROOT}/PythonAPI

-# we write two alias to open Carla in two modes [render on or off]
+# we write two alias to open carla in two modes [render on or off]
 alias carla="(where your carla)/carla12/CarlaUE4.sh"
 alias carla_no_rendering="(where your carla)/carla12/CarlaUE4.sh -RenderOffScreen"
 ```